Wolfe Research lifts Abbott Laboratories [ABT] price estimate. Who else is bullish?

 Sponsored

-For more than 130 years, Abbott has been known as a company that helps people live healthier lives.
+One of our goals as an employer is to help our workers reach their potential both professionally and personally.
+That’s why we offer benefits that support them along their parenthood journeys – from planning to start a family, to awaiting their child’s arrival, to transitioning to parenthood, to navigating life as a parent as their children grow.

-The results of the trading session contributed to over 5708243 shares changing hands.
-Over the past one week, the price volatility of Abbott Laboratories stands at 2.37% while the volatility over the past one month is 2.14%.
+The stocks have a year to date performance of -27.70 percent and weekly performance of -1.29 percent.
+The stock has been moved at -15.24 percent over the last six months.
+The stock has performed -6.90 percent around the most recent 30 days and changed -4.20 percent over the most recent 3-months.

-The market cap for ABT stock reached $183.37 billion, with 1.75 billion shares outstanding and 1.74 billion shares in the current float.
-Compared to the average trading volume of 4.72M shares, ABT reached a trading volume of 5708243 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 4.83M shares, ABT reached to a volume of 5304492 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Wolfe Research have made an estimate for Abbott Laboratories shares, keeping their opinion on the stock as Underperform, with their previous recommendation back on July 06, 2022.
 While these analysts kept the previous recommendation, BofA Securities raised their target price to Buy.
 The new note on the price target was released on March 02, 2022, representing the official price target for Abbott Laboratories stock.
 Previously, the target price had yet another raise from $138 to $142, while UBS kept a Buy rating on ABT stock.
 On January 27, 2022, analysts decreased their price target for ABT shares from 150 to 143.

-Abbott Laboratories [ABT] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 4.83.
-With this latest performance, ABT shares gained by 0.57% in over the last four-week period, additionally sinking by -13.29% over the last 6 months – not to mention a drop of -10.78% in the past year of trading.
+Abbott Laboratories [ABT] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -1.29.
+With this latest performance, ABT shares dropped by -6.90% in over the last four-week period, additionally sinking by -15.24% over the last 6 months – not to mention a drop of -12.94% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Abbott Laboratories [ABT] shares currently have an operating margin of +21.36 and a Gross Margin at +53.89.
 Abbott Laboratories’s Net Margin is presently recorded at +16.35.